◎ Beijing has the incentive to make trade concessions to prevent a deterioration of relations with America.

 On May 6, ZTE formally requested that the U.S. Department of Commerce suspend the seven-year business ban.
 We believe that ZTE might not have petitioned the Commerce Department so soon after the Sino-U.S. trade talks if discussions were truly unproductively.

-3. Beijing has incentive to make trade concessions to prevent a deterioration of relations with the U.S. and worsen the plight of its high-tech industry.
+3. Beijing has the incentive to make trade concessions to prevent a deterioration of relations with the U.S. and worsen the plight of its high-tech industry.
 Huawei, the other state-backed Chinese tech giant, is under criminal investigation.
 If Huawei is severely punished, the CCP’s myth of high-tech dominance would be broken and its regime imperiled.